-During construction, the subproject will have localized and moderate level of impact on traffic congestion.
-This road is busy for traffic operation but the construction works will be performed at section wise.
+During construction, the subproject will have localized and negligible negative impact on traffic congestion.
+These road are busy for local and non-motorized traffic operation but the construction works will be performed at section wise.
 On the other hand, the local people can use alternative roads at construction period which will continue the communication system.
 So, traffic movement due to road construction does not create any major problem for the community communication.
 Furthermore, the construction work will follow simple procedure with commonly used equipment.
 Hence, anticipated impact on health and safety is moderate.
 However, using of the personal protective equipment by the workers will significantly reduce any occupational health and safety risks.
 There is no archeological and historical site within the influence area.
 Hence, the anticipated impact on socio-economic impacts due to subproject activities is insignificant.
 The overall subproject has significant positive impact by generating work opportunities for the local people and supplying of the construction materials, equipment, food and other necessary stuffs to the campsite.